bogkyu/nodemasterclass-ha-1/README.md

 I tried to follow the recipe from the lectures, and I came up with this solution.

 Particularly, I created an uniform return object.
-The asnwers also trasmit if an error had been identified:
+The answers also trasmit if an error had been identified:

 * if the path is present in routes (actually, there is only one, '``hello`'):